t3docs/docker-render-documentation/Documentation/Usage/dockrun.rst

       makeall

 `makeall` stands for make_html + make_singlehtml + make_latex + make_pdf +
 make_package.
-At the moment the container cannot build a pdf or a package.
-So this simply won't happen.
-Building of html is always done, this can't be deselected.
+If the container is not able to build a specific output this won't happen, but you can still select it.Building of html is always done, this can't be deselected.

 To not build a package you can deselect them like so::